Infant Massage Do’s and Don’ts: A Safe Guide for Parents

 3. You have concerns about your baby’s growth and development.

-A healthcare provider can offer personalized recommendations on appropriate techniques based on your infant’s age and developmental stage.
+A healthcare provider can offer personalized recommendations based on your baby’s age and developmental stage.
+Your baby’s comfort and health always come first.

 Frequently Asked Questions